 In 1903, Jake played 40 games as a rookie catcher behind Cy Young-favorite Lou Criger.
 He did not play in the subsequent 1903 World Series, and his keen disappointment at missing that opportunity became one of the key forces driving him throughout the remainder of his playing career.

 In 1912, Jake skillfully managed the famous “Speed Boys” to an American League pennant-winning 105-47 season record.
 Ninety-eight seasons later, the 1912 won-lost season record still stands as the best in Red Sox history.
-His Boston team subsequently won the 1912 World Series from the McGraw-led New York Giants.
+His Boston team subsequently won the 1912 World Series from the John McGraw-led New York Giants.

 Garland Stahl was born on April 13, 1879, in Elkhart, Illinois, the third son of Henry and Eliza Stahl.
 Henry was a front-line Union veteran of the Civil War who survived the horrors of the bloodbath at Shiloh.
 After the war, Henry and Eliza opened a thriving general store in Elkhart.
 In naming her third son, Eliza used the name of one of her brothers-in-law, Garland.

 After graduating from high school (which at that time went only to the 10th grade) and working at the family store, Stahl enrolled at the University of Illinois.
 His fraternity brothers nicknamed him Jake.
 University of Illinois football coach George Huff (who briefly managed Boston in 1907) encouraged him to try out for the team.